Spite Flight (1933)

 - Pinkie Pie from My Little Pony: Friendship Is Magic is fond of this.
 In "Green Isn't Your Color", she repeatedly hides in places where she can't possibly fit, such as a small apple stand and a basket of sponges.
 She's also seen hiding under a rock in "Feeling Pinkie Keen", despite the rock still touching the ground with no gap underneath.

 - Spoofed in the Tex Avery short "Northwest Hounded Police".
 An escaped convict has been trying in vain to get away from Droopy, and eventually ends up on a tiny island with only two small rocks.
-The convict gives an aside to the audience as he points to the larger of the two rocks, saying "Yeah, I know.
-He'll probably be right under that rock."
-Then Droopy emerges from beneath the smaller rock and quips, "Nope, under this one."

 - In the short Caballero Droopy, the villain jumps out from behind a cactus to stick Droopy up.
 Later, he goes behind the cactus and comes back out riding his horse.